-- Shows and events - Where possible the Club attempts to have a presence at the major national events were members can get a coffee and chat with the committee and other members.
-In addition the Club AGM will be held at either one of these event or at a seperately promoted fly in.
+- Shows and events - Where possible the Club attempts to have a presence at the major national events where members can get a coffee and chat with the committee and other members.
+In addition, the Club AGM will be held at one of these events or at a seperately promoted fly in.

 - DOTHs - When possible the Club promotes “drop of the hat” (DOTH) fly ins.
-These are usually arrange no more than a day or two in advance on the basis of “lets meet for lunch at ——“.
+These are usually arranged no more than a day or two in advance on the basis of “lets meet for lunch at ——“.
 This is a good opportunity to meet other owners and share experiences.
-This can works well in the UK were distances are relatively short and on occations we have had 17 aircraft turn up to an event of this type.
+This works well in the UK where distances are relatively short and on occations we have had 17 aircraft turn up to an event of this type.

 - Seminars - Approximately yearly the Club organises technical seminars about the Europa.
 These normally have a specific theme and are advertised in the Europa Flyer and via the internet.